InfoAmazonia/jeo-plugin/README.md

 phpunit
 ```

-(Note that `phpunit` accpets several parametrs, for example if you want to run just a specific group of tests).
+(Note that `phpunit` accepts several parameters, for example if you want to run just a specific group of tests).